How to Make Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 zucchini pickles in a jara

-• Zucchini refrigerator quick pickle recipe is so easy to make!
+• It’s an easy pickle recipe to make!

 • There is no cooking or canning involved, it takes minutes to make these quick pickles.